adavidoaiei/pomodoro-application/README.md

 - **Pomodoro Timer**: 25-minute focus timer with start/reset buttons.
 - **Daily Checklist**: Track daily self-care and productivity habits.
 - **Motivational Quote**: Get a new motivational quote each day (or on demand).
-- **Lo-fi Chill Music**: Embedded SoundCloud player for relaxing background music.
+- **Lo-fi Chill Music**: Embedded SoundCloud and multiple relaxing SoundCloud tracks for background music.
 - **Responsive Design**: Clean, mobile-friendly layout using Bootstrap 5.

 ## Usage